 Note: This definition was prepared to help consumers find reliable health resources on the web.
 This site is not responsible for the information on other sites.
 The information here — and on all websites — is not intended to be a substitute for care given to you by a health professional.

-- Full patient section on hearing, temporomandibular joint (TMJ), surgery and more.
+- Full patient section on ear health, children's hearing, sinuses, head and neck cancer, temporomandibular joint (TMJ), ENT surgery, and more.

 - American Board of Otolaryngology

 - Includes licensing and education requirements for otolaryngologists.